nikete/nikete.github.io/about.md

 permalink: /about/
 ---

-Over six months ago I submitted my [PhD thesis](https://github.com/nikete/thesis).
+I am currently writting up the corrections to my [PhD thesis](https://github.com/nikete/thesis).

+I try to work for the improvement of understanding.

 Google scholar has a [good first approximation to my academic output](https://scholar.google.it/citations?hl=en&user=_2Z3DcoAAAAJ&view_op=list_works&sortby=pubdate)